4 Different Types of Knowledge

 Implicit Knowledge

-Implicit knowledge is the practical application of explicit knowledge.
+Implicit knowledge is one of the practical applications of explicit knowledge from the different Forms of knowledge.
 There are likely instances of implicit knowledge all around the organization.

 For example, let’s say, consider asking a team member how to perform a task.
 This could ignite a conversation about the range of options to perform the task and potential outcomes, leading to a thoughtful process to get the best course of action.
 The team member’s implicit knowledge educates the conversation of how to do something and what can happen further.